Becharof National Wildlife Refuge

 Becharof National Wildlife Refuge is a National Wildlife Refuge in the Aleutian Range of the Alaska Peninsula of southwestern Alaska.
 It is adjacent to Katmai National Park and Preserve.
 This national wildlife refuge, which covers an area of 1200000 acre, was established in 1980 to conserve major brown bears, salmon, migratory birds, caribou, marine birds, and mammals and to comply with treaty obligations.
 It lies primarily in the east-central part of Lake and Peninsula Borough, but extends eastward into the mainland portion of Kodiak Island Borough.
 The refuge is administered from offices in King Salmon.

+Becharof Wilderness it comprises approximately 500,000 acres (2,000 km2) and is bordered by the Katmai Wilderness on the north.
+It was designated a wilderness area in 1980 by the Alaska National Interest Lands Conservation Act.

 History

 Jimmy Carter created Becharof National Monument by presidential proclamation on December 1, 1978.
 The refuge was established on December 2, 1980 by the Alaska National Interest Land Conservation Act (ANILCA).
 In 1983, the Fish and Wildlife Service undertook the responsibility to manage the Becharof Refuge, along with the Ugashik and Chignik units of the Alaska Peninsula National Wildlife Refuge.

 In 1989 the park areas was heavily affected by the Exxon Valdez Oil Spill which devastated the Alaska Peninsula.
 Puale Bay was the most heavily oiled bay outside of Prince William Sound.